phil-levis/dam-bigmem25/main.typ

 // To address these challenges, many papers have proposed decoupling memory from compute elements, allowing many CPUs to share large, disaggregated pools of memory.

 We propose the opposite approach.
-Rather than create large,  shared, homogenous memories, systems should explicitly break memory up into smaller slices more tightly coupled with compute at a finer granularity.
+Rather than create large,  shared, homogenous memories, systems should explicitly break memory up into smaller slices more tightly coupled with compute at a finer granularity, leveraging advances in 2.5D/3D integration to prioritize memory, rather than compute, utilization.
 Each compute node provisions "enough" local memory, enabling micrometer-scale data movement and dramatically reducing access cost.
 By making memory sizes and distances explicit, software can efficiently manage data placement and movement.